-ZZ Biotech LLC is a clinical stage company developing innovative biologic treatments for ischemic stroke and other neurological diseases and wound healing applications including the treatment of diabetic foot ulcers.
-ZZ Biotech was incepted in 2006 to focus on the development of 3K3A-APC, a novel second-generation variant of a naturally occurring human protein licensed from The Scripps Research Institute.
+ZZ Biotech LLC is a clinical stage company developing innovative biologic treatments for ischemic stroke, amyotrophic lateral sclerosis (ALS), other neurological diseases, and wound healing applications including the treatment of diabetic foot ulcers.
+ZZ Biotech was formed to focus on the development of 3K3A-APC, a novel second-generation variant of a naturally occurring human protein licensed from The Scripps Research Institute.

 Eli Lilly received FDA approval in 2001 for wild-type activated protein C (wt-APC - Xigris) for the treatment of severe sepsis.
 Unfortunately, severe bleeding related to wt-APC’s anticoagulant activity led to poor market uptake and ultimately led to its withdrawal from the market.